TnTBass/PowerLaunch/README.md

 * Allow for a backup to run periodically, not just when the server stops.
 * Allow auto relaunch of server to be disabled.

-> Long term goals dependent on whether these features are desired or not.
+Note: Long term goals dependent on whether these features are desired or not.